-Falling is accounts for a third of all nonfatal preventable injuries.
-Slip and falls are responsible for 12% of total falls that lead to emergency room visits, and are the primary cause of lost days from work.
+Falling is accounts for 33% of all nonfatal preventable injuries.
+Slip and falls are responsible for over one million emergency room visits a year, and are the primary cause of lost days from work.

 Slip and falls can be caused by: